blakeembrey/make-error-cause/README.md

 ## Attribution

-Inspired by [`verror`](https://www.npmjs.com/package/verror), and others, but made much lighter for browser bundling in tight places.
+Inspired by [`verror`](https://www.npmjs.com/package/verror), and others, but created lighter and without core dependencies for browser usage.

 ## License